|

 "This was the only flight of the four that did not reach its target, which they believed to be Camp David, and that gives us reason to believe that perhaps Mark was able to help save the lives of people on the ground," Mark's mother who's a United Airlines flight attendant, told NBC's "Today" show.

-U.S. intelligence officials have already revealed that mobile phone communications from Flight 93 suggest that three passengers overpowered the hijackers but were unable to maintain control of the plane.
+U.S. intelligence officials have already revealed that mobile phone communications from Flight 93 suggest that some passengers overpowered the hijackers but were unable to maintain control of the plane.

 Mark was a large athletic man who was once gored during the Pamplona bull-run in Spain.
 A keen Rugby player one of his proudest moments was when his gay Rugby team won a place in